homt8/homtcommands/README.md

 Spawn is an easy way to set spawn locations.
 In the settings.txt file you can set the chat command and coordinates for the spawn locations.

+#Spawn_Commands

+This mods is available spawn and when what you want to use just need to see a new command to enter spawn typer /spawn, you have the command to set spawnpoint only for privs that is available spawn.

 #Spill

 The use of spill can be a privs so that water and lava have time with the dirt/objects wants conquest spill for water and lava to get normal.